MohamedSamyAI/neuralchat/README.md

 # 🧠 Smart Content Chatbot

-Welcome to the **Smart Content Chatbot** repository! 🚀 This project is a **Streamlit-based chatbot** that processes content from YouTube videos and webpages, transforming it into a conversational interface powered by **advanced AI models**.
+Welcome to the **Smart Content Chatbot** repository! 🚀 This project is a **Streamlit-based chatbot** that processes content from YouTube videos, PDFs, and webpages, transforming it into a conversational interface powered by **advanced AI models**.
 The chatbot utilizes **LangChain, FAISS, and HuggingFace** to create an intelligent assistant capable of answering questions based on processed content.

 ---

 ## ✨ Features

-✅ **Content Loading**: Automatically fetch content from YouTube videos or webpages.
+✅ **Content Loading**: Automatically fetch content from YouTube videos, PDFs or webpages.
 ✅ **Text Processing & Splitting**: Breaks large text into manageable chunks.
 ✅ **Vector Embeddings & Storage**: Uses FAISS and HuggingFace embeddings for efficient retrieval.
 ✅ **Conversational Memory**: Maintains chat history for context-aware responses.